atomone-hub/atomone/x/feemarket/README.md

 1. Current base-fee
 2. Current learning rate
-3. Moving window of block utilization
+3. Moving window of block gas

 In addition, the `x/feemarket` module keeps the following indexes to manage the aforementioned state: